ReptilePvP/LossPRO/PROJECT_DOCUMENTATION.md

 ## Troubleshooting Guide

 ### Common Issues
 1. **WiFi Connection Problems**
-   - Check saved network credentials
+   - Check that WiFi credentials are correct
+   - Ensure WiFiManager::update() is called in the main loop
-   - Ensure network is within range
+   - Verify the WiFi network is within range
-   - Verify router settings (2.4GHz networks are more reliable)
+   - Try resetting saved networks if persistent issues occur

-2. **SD Card Errors**
+2. **SD Card Issues**
    - Ensure SD card is properly formatted (FAT32)
-   - Check if SD card is properly inserted
+   - Check that SD card is properly inserted
+   - Verify SPI bus is properly released after operations
    - Try a different SD card if problems persist

-3. **Time Synchronization Issues**
+3. **Display Issues**
-   - Verify WiFi connection is working
+   - Adjust brightness settings
+   - Recalibrate touch if input is not registering correctly
-   - Check if NTP servers are accessible
+   - Check for LVGL memory allocation issues if UI elements are missing
-   - Manually set time if automatic sync fails

 4. **Battery Issues**
    - Ensure device is properly charged
-   - Reduce screen brightness to extend battery life
+   - Reduce brightness to extend battery life
    - Disable WiFi when not needed

-## Conclusion

-The Loss Prevention Log system provides a robust, portable solution for retail loss prevention documentation.
-Built on the versatile M5Stack CoreS3 platform with the Dual button & Key unit, it offers an intuitive interface for quick logging of suspicious activities.
-The system's modular design allows for future enhancements and customizations to meet evolving needs.
+   - Check battery indicator for accurate readings

+### Debugging Tools
+1. Serial monitor output with DEBUG_PRINT and DEBUG_PRINTF macros
+2. On-screen status messages for user feedback
+3. Visual indicators for WiFi and battery status